DDD-FIT-CTU/CMOS-PLS/gates/README.md

-These are conventional 180 nm TSMC CMOS gates netlists/simulation-related resources
+# Conventional Gates

+This directory contains netlists and simulation-related resources for the conventional TSMC180nm CMOS gates.